ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 who helped you with this assignment by noting their name and how you used their ideas or work.
 Note that using someone's work without giving credit to them is a violation of academic integrity.

+We've added a `CREDITS.txt` to note others you worked with.

 The starter code is available at: